LeeDewyze/eth-bsc-swap-contracts/README.md

 If you use Ganache GUI too, make sure to go to "Setting", "Accounts & Keys";

-If you prefer Ganache-CLI, change the port to 8545 in these files truffle-config.js and .env file's LOCAL_RPC_URL
+If you prefer Ganache-CLI, change the port to 8545 in these files truffle-config.js and .env file's DEVELOPMENT_RPC_URL

 next, launch ganache-cli with 50 accounts